GemmaButcher-dev/freestyle_dance/README.md

 7. To be informed of and able to locate regulatory associations.

-  * Links to the regulatory association (ADFP) can be found in the footer in all pages and in hyperlinks in the copy where relevant.
-The association and its abbreviation is explained.
+  * Links to the regulatory association (ADFP) can be found in the footer in all pages and in hyperlinks in the copy where relevant. * The association and its abbreviation is explained.

 8. Be able to see a photo and video example of freestyle dancing.

   * The iframe on the competition.html page is a youtube video of a competition in action showcasing the style and genre of dance and what a competition is like.
   * The image carousel in the index.html provides a collection of images for the user to view examples of freestyle dancing.
+  * These sections contain headers to help with site navigation and identity.

 #### Freestyle Fanatics can help dancers meet these goals by: